ehrpg/qstar/docs/equipment/weapons.md

 indicates the bonus for the damage.

-##### AoE
+##### AoE (AoE DMG)

-indicates how big the radius is in tiles around the center of the Area of Effect.
+indicates how big the radius is in tiles around the center of the Area of Effect, and how high the damage is in the center of the AoE.
 Creatures within the radius are effected by the AoE, while creatures outside are uneffected.

 ##### RNG